All Blog Posts

 Sensitive data is – like in the GDPR – a separate category from personal data that includes data on race, ethnicity, religious beliefs, political convictions, health, sexuality, genetics and biometrics.
 The restrictions for processing sensitive data in the LGPD are stricter than in the GDPR.

-The LGPD does not give any definitions or provisions about pseudonymized data, as does the GDPR, except in context of research done by public health organizations.
-Where the GDPR is very specific in its requirements for the processing of personal data for marketing purposes, the LGPD does not specify at all.
+The LGPD does not give any definitions or provisions about pseudonymized data, as the GDPR does, except in the context of research done by public health organizations.
+Where the GDPR is very specific in its requirements for the processing of personal data for marketing purposes, the LGPD does not specify this at all.

 LGPD vs GDPR – DPO, DPIA and data breaches

-In the GDPR, a so-called DPIA (Data Protection Impact Assessment) is instituted to evaluate the potential risks of data processing.
+In the GDPR, a Data Protection Impact Assessment (DPIA) is instituted to evaluate the potential risks of an organization’s data processing.
 It also requires processors to notify their respective data protection authorities if high risks associated with data processing are assessed.

-The LGPD also institutes DPIAs but does not specify how these are to be used, nor does it lay out any requirements for notification of any supervisory authorities.
+The LGPD also includes DPIA requirements, but does not specify how these are to be used, nor does it lay out any requirements for notification of any supervisory authorities.

-LGPD makes is mandatory for companies to have a data protection officer (DPO), whereas this is only required in certain circumstances in the GDPR.
+LGPD makes it mandatory for companies to have a data protection officer (DPO), whereas this is only required in certain circumstances under the GDPR.

 Time limitations for the notification of data breaches are sharply defined in the GDPR as 72 hours, whereas the LGPD loosely mandates that data breaches are to be reported to the authorities in “reasonable time”.